Minnesotans Now Able To Smoke Medical Marijuana

 Originally published Feb.
 28

-MINNEAPOLIS (WCCO) — Starting Monday, people in Minnesota’s medical marijuana program will be able to legally smoke it.READ MORE: Target Releases Upbeat Revenue Outlook For 2022 After Strong Holiday Season
+MINNEAPOLIS (WCCO) — Starting Monday, people in Minnesota’s medical marijuana program will be able to legally smoke it.READ MORE: Man Shot In Head Last Month In St. Paul Dies

 In the past, dispensaries like Green Goods in Minneapolis could only offer patients cannabis in the form of pills, oils and topical products.
 Now, they can offer cannabis in its purest form: flowers, otherwise known as buds.